gopalrg310/BitBurst/README.md

 How could the service be developed to handle thousands of concurrent users with hundreds of transactions each?
-Asynchronous processing.
+Asynchronous processing?

-Optimize database interactions
+* Optimize database interactions

-Use caching such as Redis or Memcached.
+* Use caching such as Redis or Memcached.

-Scalable architecture.
+* Scalable architecture.

-Implement rate limiting.
+* Implement rate limiting.

-Monitor and optimize performance.
+* Monitor and optimize performance.

-Use fault-tolerant techniques.
+* Use fault-tolerant techniques.

-Plan for scalability.
+* Plan for scalability.

 What has to be paid attention to if we assume that the service is going to run in multiple instances for high availability?

-Shared data consistency such as distributed transactions or event-driven architectures.
+* Shared data consistency such as distributed transactions or event-driven architectures.

-Load balancing among all instances.
+* Load balancing among all instances.

-Session management.
+* Session management.

-Distributed caching like Redis or Memcached that support distributed caching.
+* Distributed caching like Redis or Memcached that support distributed caching.

-Cross-instance communication.
+* Cross-instance communication.

-Health monitoring and failover.
+* Health monitoring and failover.

-Scalable infrastructure with scalability and resilience.
+* Scalable infrastructure with scalability and resilience.

-Testing and deployment.
+* Testing and deployment.

-Disaster recovery.
+* Disaster recovery.

 How does the the add endpoint have to be designed, if the caller cannot guarantee that it will call exactely once for the same money transfer?
-Request Deduplication.
+Request Deduplication?

-Idempotency Tokens.
+* Idempotency Tokens.

-Database Transactions.
+* Database Transactions.

-Idempotent API Design.
+* Idempotent API Design.

-Proper Error Handling.
+* Proper Error Handling.